paulhemmings/mem-app/README.md

 * Migrate from Eclipse to Gradle for dependency management - done
 * Replace Google App Engine with Tomcat - done
-- Replace Big Table with MongoDB
+- Replace Big Table with MongoDB - done
 - Research deploying a java / tomcat / mongoDB app to AWS

 ##### research